natcap/invest.users-guide/source/blue_carbon.rst

 | Discount rate                              | USIWG 2010                                       | Since carbon dioxide emissions are long-lived, subsequent damages occur over many years.
 We use the discount rate to adjust the stream of future damages to its present value in the year when the emissions were changed (e.g., the climate adaptation scenarios were implemented).
 This discount rate reflects society's preferences for short run versus long term consumption                                                                                                                                                                                                                                               |
 +--------------------------------------------+--------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Table 1.
+Table CS2.
 Input summary table for using InVEST blue carbon model in Freeport, Texas

 Limitations
 ^^^^^^^^^^^
- * This analysis did not account for aboveground biomass stored in coastal and marine vegetation.
+ * This analysis did not model change in carbon resulting from growth or loss of aboveground biomass of coastal and marine vegetation.
- * While the LULC maps were quite detailed (10 meters), we only had temporal resolution of 25 year to model carbon sequestration and emissions.
+ * While the spatial resolution of the LULC maps produced by SLAMM was very high (10 meters), the temporal resolution provided by SLAMM was quite coarse (25-year time steps).
 The carbon cycle is a dynamic process.
-By only analyzing change over 26-year time slices, we are losing detail within this time frame.
+By analyzing change over 25-year time periods, we ignore any changes that are not present at the start and end of each time step.

 References